MSUTeam/MSU/MSU-Documentation.md

 ## New functions
 ### `onAfterUpdateProperties( _properties )`
 Is called during update of the actor's skill container when the `onAfterUpdate` functions for skills are run.
 Similar to the `onUpdateProperties` function of items, this function is called via the `generic_item` skill that each item adds to the actor when that item is equipped.
-Hence, the `SkillOrder` of this function being called is `this.Const.SkillOrder.Item`.
+Hence, the `SkillOrder` of this function being called is `::Const.SkillOrder.Item`.

 ### `getSkills()`
 Returns an array which contains the skills of this item.